mikependon/RepoDB.NET/pages/tutorials/get-started-sqlserver.md

 }
 ```

-You can also dynamically update by targetting the certain columns.
+You can also dynamically update by targeting the certain columns.

 ```csharp
 using (var connection = new SqlConnection(ConnectionString))